-Finnish CBRNE Task Force aims to advance measures to deter, prevent, detect, and respond to illicit CBRN activities, and to enhance coordination and cooperation between national authorities involved in the counter-CBRN effort.
-The Task Force is lead by the Police Department of the Ministry of the Interior, it has members from ten authorities, and it is linked to several other counter-CBRN expert organisations.
+Finnish CBRNE cooperation forum and operative actors within the forum aim to advance measures to deter, prevent, detect, and respond to illicit CBRN activities, and to enhance coordination and cooperation between national authorities involved in the counter-CBRN effort.
+The cooperation forum is lead by the National Police Board, it has members from fifteen authorities, and it is linked to several other counter-CBRN expert organisations.

-STUK is developing detection and analysis applications suitable for nuclear security in-field missions.
+STUK is developing remote detection and analysis applications suitable for nuclear security in-field missions (reach-back).
 The emphasis is on data management: reliable radionuclide identification, real-time data transfer, and off-site expert analysis of radionuclide spectral information gathered by the in-field operative teams.

-As part of the national effort to combat illicit trafficking of nuclear and other radioactive materials, the STUK launched in 2008 a joint multi-year border monitoring development project.
-The project will cover updating technical equipment as well as operational procedures, such as data transfer to enable swift off-site analysis.
+Finnish Customs controls border crossing traffic of radioactive materials through license control, examinations based on risk analysis and random selection, and also by radiation detection.
+As part of the national effort to combat illicit trafficking of nuclear and other radioactive materials, Finnish Customs and STUK launched in 2008 a joint border monitoring development project.
+The project will cover procuring new technical equipment, updating the old equipment, and updating operational procedures, such as data transfer to enable expert support by off-site analysis.
 While the implementation of radiation monitoring at borders is fully under the jurisdiction of the Finnish Customs, STUK's role is to provide expert advice.
 The cooperation between the two authorities involves concept planning, technical specifications, and operations: interpretation of alarms and analysis of measurement results.

 Joint training courses for the Finnish and Russian Customs authorities are organised within the bilateral cooperation programme of Finland and the Russian Federation in the area of nuclear non-proliferation.

-The courses include lectures and practical exercises at STUK, at the St. Petersburg Customs Academy, and at Customs points at harbours and border crossing stations at the Finnish-Russian border.
+The courses include lectures and practical exercises at STUK, at the St. Petersburg Customs Academy, and at Customs points.